lucasrla/papicu/_posts/2022-01-01-sidenotes-caveats-testground.md

 > And the {% include sidenote.html id="4" label="last one." content="Enough." %}
 </div>
 </details>

+Finally, {% include sidenote.html label="let's try a sidenote with no numbering" content="Here it is!
+Simply include a sidenote with `label` set, but with no `id` whatsoever." %}.
+A word of caution though.
+This kind of "numberless" sidenotes won't be easily accessible (or visible) to readers using mobile devices.

 Explore the source code of this page to learn how the sausage has been made.